kittyjosh111/stegCrypt/README.md

 The iOS shortcut equivalent for this script may be found on routinehub [https://].

+Refer to the example.md for an example usage.

 ## Usage
 This script relies on numpy and stepic as dependencies.
 Install it first with ```pip3 install numpy``` and ```pip3 install stepic```.
 Alternatively, just run ```pip3 install -r requirements.txt``` Then download the script.
 To execute the script, run ```python3 script.py``` in a terminal.
 Follow the prompts given.
 If you want to pass in a text file to encrypt, use the ```-i``` flag.
 To pass in image files for steganography, ```-e``` will input an image for encryption, or inputs the encrypted message for decryption, and ```-k``` will input the image with the key for decryption.
 More details below.